pupil-labs/realtime-python-api/docs/methods/simple/remote-control.md

 ## Cancel a Recording

-You can also cancel ([`device.recording_cancel`][pupil_labs.realtime_api.simple.Device.recording_cancel]) a recording if you don't want to save it, just be aware that this will delete the recording and all its data.
+You can also cancel ([`device.recording_cancel`][pupil_labs.realtime_api.simple.Device.recording_cancel]) a recording if you don't want to save it, just be aware that this will discard the recording and all its data.

 ```py linenums="0" title="start_stop_recordings.py"
 device.recording_cancel()